polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     -  Last name: not set

-    -  Personal message : **Welcome to the Contoso Azure Stack Azure Active Directory tenant**.
+    -  Personal message : **Welcome to the Contoso Azure Stack Hub Azure Active Directory tenant**.

     -  Groups: not set